-- be strong in their national and cultural identity - aspire for themselves and their children to achieve more - have the choice and opportunity to be the best they can be - be an active participant and citizen in creating a strong civil society - be productive, valued and competitive in the world
+- is strong in their national and cultural identity - aspires for themselves and their children to achieve more - has the choice and opportunity to be the best they can be - is an active participant and citizen in creating a strong civil society - is a productive and valued contributor in the world.

-The New Zealand Curriculum sets out a vision for all of our young people to become confident, connected, actively involved lifelong learners.
+The New Zealand Curriculum sets out a vision for all our young people to become confident, connected, actively involved lifelong learners.